 This recipe starts with simple ingredients, but not skimping on quality!

-- Butter: It’s the best way to get a perfectly golden brown sandwich
+- Butter – It’s the best way to get a perfectly golden brown sandwich.
+Some say mayo, but we go with butter.

 - Start by warming up your leftover brisket.
 I like to do this in a pan on the stovetop, slowly.
 The juices from any fat will re-hydrate your meat if it’s been sitting in the fridge.
 If you’re dealing with dried out brisket and need to add a bit of moisture, I recommend adding about a tablespoon of your favorite BBQ sauce.
 But don’t go too heavy on the barbecue sauce.
 We’re just trying to add a little hydration, not overpower the meat with BBQ sauce.